 I believe every step or a bit count to the overall success of anything.
-If you yourself can participate then together we can bring the much-needed change and its long-lasting impact will be inevitable.
+If you can participate, then together we can bring the much-needed change and its long-lasting impact will be inevitable.
 The change starts from you, runs into your family and then beyond.
 This is what I have followed in my life so far starting from myself and then educating my families existing and coming generations.
-Bringing a change in your own circle of influence will help you participate in a bigger cause.
+Bringing a change in your circle of influence will help you participate in a bigger cause.

 I started my journey alone in Devil On Wheels™ but then over the last seven years, I have been able to bring change in the lives of at least 200-250 individuals (that I can count) through various initiatives in the DoW community about responsible travel in the Himalayas.
-It is not those 200-2500 individuals, it is their whole circle of influence including their families which will get impacted by their learning and awareness.
+It is not those 200-2500 individuals; it is their whole circle of influence including their families which will get impacted by their learning and awareness.

 Let’s look at these tips for responsible travel in the Himalayas one by one.